grinnell-cs/csc151-images/pages/syllabus.md

 ### AI programming assistants

-Please avoid the use of AI-based programming assistants, such as ChatGPT or Microsoft IntelliCode in this course.
+You may not use AI-based programming assistants, such as ChatGPT, GitHub Copilot, or Microsoft IntelliCode in this course.

+### AI writing assistants

+While I would prefer that you not use AI-based writing assistants---such as Grammarly, Google translate, or ChatGPT---I understand that some of you rely on them.
+If you choose to use such tools, you _must_ cite them.

 ## Other issues